Cherjios/sergiolopez.github.io/README.md

 This project is about my personal website, still a  early development.

 ## You will find the next content:
--About myself
+- About myself
--Projects I have developed
+- Projects I have developed
--Activities I like to do
+- Activities I like to do
--Contact information
+- Contact information
--Resume on pdf
+- Resume on pdf

 ## HTML pages